anvetsu/reo/docs/tut.md

 It is hoped that this tutorial will convince you of the veracity of that last sentence.

-This tutorial is divided into the following sections:
+This document is divided into the following sections:

 1. [Simple Calculations](#simp)
 2. [Variables](#vars)